MCDReforged/MCDReforged/docs/source/plugin_dev/basic.rst

 ^^^^^^^^^^^

-If your plugin needs to handle some message localization or translation things, you can let MCDR help you: register a translation via :meth:`~mcdreforged.plugin.si.server_interface.PluginServerInterface.register_translation` method and use :meth:`~mcdreforged.plugin.si.server_interface.ServerInterface.tr` or :meth:`~mcdreforged.plugin.si.server_interface.ServerInterface.rtr` to get the translated string
+If your plugin needs to handle some message localization or translation things, you can let MCDR help you: register a translation via :meth:`~mcdreforged.plugin.si.plugin_server_interface.PluginServerInterface.register_translation` method and use :meth:`~mcdreforged.plugin.si.server_interface.ServerInterface.tr` or :meth:`~mcdreforged.plugin.si.server_interface.ServerInterface.rtr` to get the translated string

 See the :ref:`plugin_dev/dev_tips:Translation` section in :doc:`/plugin_dev/dev_tips` for some suggestions about using translation